foolin/golem-lang/tools/docs/md/tour.md

 ```

 The functions `newRect` and `newBox` are very much like what one might call "constructors"
 in another language.
-The structs that they return have closures as entries,
+The structs that they return have fields that are closures,
 that are quite a bit like what one might call a "method" in another language.

 The use of the `merge()` function to create a box out of a rectangle is similar to